How to Export CSV and Excel in Razor

 Return File(workBook.ToStream().ToArray(), "text/csv", "Student.csv")

-Exporting data to Excel sheet and CSV files is a common task in web development, and Razor and IronXL make it easy to accomplish.
+Exporting data to Excel sheets and CSV files is a common task in web development, and Razor and IronXL make it easy to accomplish.
 With IronXL, developers can easily create Excel spreadsheets and save them to a file or stream.
 Razor can then be used to generate dynamic content that includes links to the Excel document, allowing users to download them directly from the web page.
 This makes it simple to create reports and other data-driven content that can be easily shared with others.

-The combination of Razor and IronXL .NET core Razor Pages provides a powerful toolset for web developers looking to create dynamic, data-driven web pages.
-In order to start using Razor and IronXL, one needs to have Visual Studio and .NET Core SDK installed.
+The combination of Razor and IronXL .NET Core Razor Pages provides a powerful toolset for web developers looking to create dynamic, data-driven web pages.
+To start using Razor and IronXL, one needs to have Visual Studio and .NET Core SDK installed.
 After that, creating a new Visual Studio project and installing the IronXL library can be done easily.
-Finally, by changing the interface of the home page and creating an OnPostExport method, developers can export data to Excel documents in a few simple steps.
+Finally, by changing the interface of the home page and creating an OnPostExport

-Users can also benefit from Iron Suite, a Suite of 5 professional ASP.NET core libraries including IronXL, IronPDF, and more.
+Users can also benefit from Iron Suite, a Suite of 5 professional ASP.NET Core libraries including IronXL, IronPDF, and more.